gvwilson/thirdbit/src/fiction/madica/index.md

 247-B."

 The cat was sitting in front of the big chair, its back to Madica.
 She tiptoed up beside it.
-"What---what *are* they?" she asked.
+"What—what *are* they?" she asked.

 "The brains of the saucer," the cat replied shortly.
 "I did say that, didn't I?"